sampscl/open_boss/README.md

 Boss controllers like the Egg Genius.

 Ever try to cook on a major holiday like Thanksgiving in the US and discover that your cloud-connected BBQ controller isn't working very well?
-Thinks like network disconnects, severely delayed notifications, inability to control the temperature settings, and so on?
+Things like network disconnects, severely delayed notifications, inability to control the temperature settings, and so on?
 Me too.